Contractors’ Claims, Remedies and Reliefs

 The consequences of termination will be prescribed by the contract and will generally include, on the one hand, payment of sums due and return of performance security to the contractor and, on the other hand, handing over of plants, materials and documents paid for to the employer, and removal of all other goods from site.

-As will be further discussed in Chapter 7 of this book, employers have generally more extensive termination rights.
+As is further discussed in Chapter 5 of this book, employers have generally more extensive termination rights.
 While a valid termination for default may have disastrous consequences for contractors, a wrongful termination may entitle them to payment for all the profit they would have made under the contract but for the wrongful termination and the cost of demobilisation.

 Appointing and working with expert witnesses in disputes arising from contractors’ claims